smacpher/vector-search-service/docs/install.md

 ## Setting up LLVM Clang

-Apple Clang doesn't come with OpenMP, which FAISS requires, out of the box, so I've opted to use LLVM Clang.

 Builds have been verified to work with the LLVM Clang version 16+ on x86 Darwin.
-Other setups may work, too, but I haven't tested them.
+Other setups may also work, but I haven't tested them.

 1. Install LLVM Clang using Homebrew: